mclaibourn/lpps-5360-f22/content/static/syllabus.md

 * Tuesday, 8/30: Coding scheme developed in class, teams defined
 * (5%) Tuesday, 9/6: Individuals submit initial completed coding for two documents (these will overlap within a team so that each document is reviewed and coded by two members)
-* (20%) Tuesday, 9/20 (or Friday, 9/23): Teams submit completed coding for their subset of documents and narrative write up (~3 single-spaced pages)
+* (20%) Friday, 9/23: Teams submit completed coding for their subset of documents and narrative write up (~3 single-spaced pages)

 #### Policy Assessment Brief (20%)